denpeshkov/cs-notes/Memory Hierarchy and Locality.md

 **Temporal locality** - A memory location that is referenced once is likely to be referenced again multiple times in the near future

+Memory locality means that to increase performance, accesses should be satisfied by upper memory layers

-# Memory Hierarchy And Cache Management
+# Memory Hierarchy And Management

 Upper layers [typically](Cache%20Memory.md#Cache%20Inclusion%20Policy) store smaller subsets of data from lower layers but have faster access.
 Due to locality, accesses are often satisfied by upper layers